-Mute your phone and all notificiations on desktop.
+Mute your phone and desktop notifications.
 You need to be 100% present in the workshops.

 Don't eat, smoke or do any other activities during workshops.
 If you are not the main facilitator, turn off your camera in case you need to step away from the screen.